siddhanthramani/iitm_CS6910_miteshkhapra_deeplearning/assignment1/README.md

 For each dataset, download the required data files and store it in the appropriate subfolder:

-- For fashionmnist - download the data from here:
+- For fashionmnist - download the data from here (copy paste the link to new tab - clicking does not work sometimes):
     <ol type="a">
      <li>http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-images-idx3-ubyte.gz</li>
      <li>http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-labels-idx1-ubyte.gz</li>